 OpenDyslexic font for Chrome.
 Google Docs Support.
 Text to speech.
-Background colors, overlays and more
+Background colors, overlays, ruler and more

 Helperbird is a Google Chrome extension that gives people the features and customization to make reading and browsing the web easier.
-Including specialized fonts, changing of the background color, font colors, text to speech, overlays and more!
+Including specialized fonts, changing of the background color, font colors, text, speech, overlays and more!
 Such as dyslexia.

 ✓ Convert the font on websites to use OpenDyslexic, Arial and more.